Quakers Hill: Transport

-Public Transport to and from Quakers Hill is provided by train and a number of bus services by Busways, namely routes: 731 (outskirts), 732 (west), 734 (outskirts), 745 (all over), 752 (all over) and 753 (south).
-Quakers Hill railway station is on the Richmond branch of the North Shore & Western Line of the Sydney Trains network.
+Public transport to and from Quakers Hill is provided by train and a number of bus services by Busways, namely routes: 731 (outskirts), 732 (west), 734 (outskirts), 745 (all over), 752 (all over) and 753 (south).
+Quakers Hill railway station is on the Richmond line.
 Bus services connect to Sydney Metro network at Tallawong, Rouse Hill and Bella Vista stations.

 Quakers Hill has experienced much road development over recent years including the construction of a new road leading directly to the education precinct, bypassing the town centre.
 The Westlink M7, which links the suburb directly to all major routes in and out of the greater Sydney region, opened in December 2005.
 Following this opening the road overpass for the Quakers Hill Parkway has been widened from two to four lanes, including the bridge over the railway line, improving toll-free traffic flow between Richmond and Sunnyholt Roads.

-Housing

-Quakers Hill has a blend of old and new developments.
-There are some Housing Commission Houses (Public Housing) on the older (southern) side of Quakers Hill, mainly near Marayong.
-The western side of the railway line predominantly has houses on standard residential blocks, some built when HMAS Nirimba was an active naval base, others through the 1960s and 1970s.
-The eastern side of the railway line consists of dwellings constructed since the 1980s, with a high proportion of high density homes or townhouses.

 Education

 Quakers Hill is home to numerous schools and educational institutions.
 The oldest is Quakers Hill Public School, opened in 1912.
 Two other public primary schools (Barnier and Hambledon) were opened in the 1990s to cope with suburb's growing population.
 High schools in Quakers Hill are split between Quakers Hill High School, catering to Years 7–12, and Wyndham College, years 11–12.
 There is also a Catholic primary school (Mary Immaculate) and high school (Terra Sancta College).
 Post-secondary education is serviced by Nirimba TAFE College and the University of Western Sydney, Blacktown Campus.
 Four of these facilities (UWS, Nirimba TAFE, Wyndham and St John Paul II) are located together in the Nirimba Education Precinct.